Casinos in Kansas City, MO – Map & Information

 The two levels of gaming are beautiful, with an ornate, Victorian décor.
 And with 140,000 square feet of casino space, Ameristar is larger than many of the casinos on the Las Vegas Strip.

-Here you’ll find 2,200 slot machine/video poker machines, along with 66 table games.
-There’s also a 15 table poker room.
+Here at this Boyd Gaming property, you’ll find 2,200 slot machine/video poker machines, along with 66 table games.
+You’ll find all the usual favorites here, including blackjack, roulette and craps.
+The high limit room takes bets up to $10,000!
+There’s also a baccarat pit and a 13 table poker room.

 Opened in 1997, the rest of the resort has a charming old village motif with the pretty blue faux sky ceilings you often see at casinos.

-In addition to an attached 184 room hotel, Ameristar Kansas City has an 18 screen theater, meeting space, 7 restaurants, (not including the food court), and the Star Pavilion showroom, which holds concerts for up to 1,350 guests.
+In addition to an attached 184 room hotel, Ameristar Kansas City has an 18 screen theater, meeting space, and the Star Pavilion showroom, which holds concerts for up to 1,350 guests.

 3200 North Ameristar Drive